NiteeshL/Article-Insight-Analyzer/README.md

 python text_analysis.py
 ```

-3. Results will be saved to `Output Data Structure.xlsx` with the following metrics:
+3. Results will be saved to `Output.xlsx` with the following metrics:

 - Sentiment Scores
   - POSITIVE SCORE